linazoo/second-phase/README.md

 ## Self-Check Questions

 [Here](./resources/self-check-questions.md) you will find a list of self-check questions to guide your conceptual understanding this phase.
 As the phase progresses, answer these questions.
-If you find yourself with gaps do some research and check in with your advisor to fill them in!
+If you find yourself with gaps do some research and check in with your instructors/advisor to fill them in!

 ## Weekly Groups